Top tips for when booking a self-drive safari

-Some campsites and lodges are more in demand than others.
-Botswana is the most notable.
+Some countries become trickier to book as a result of campsites booking up so far in advance.
+Botswana is the the most notable.
 Should you wish to go to Botswana, we strongly recommend booking 12 months in advance.

-That said, it is our skill to make a plan for you, and we often cater to last-minute bookings and make something work.
-We may not be able to guarantee your first choice camps.
-Luckily with Africa, you are spoilt for choice, and the second choice does not mean the second best.
+All this said, it is our skill to make a plan for you and we often cater for last-minute bookings.
+We may not be able to guarantee your first choice camps, but luckily with Africa, you are spoilt for choice; and second choice does not mean the second best.

 Slow the trip down

 Many clients have the same idea when approaching their itinerary - fit in as much in as possible.
 Yes you may only find yourself in this specific part of Africa only once and thus keen to make the most of it, however, please do not risk ruining your precious time.
 Driving all day, every day, is boring and not what a safari is about.
 Often the best moments on safari are the moments you are still and simply letting Africa do its work for you.
 Whether you've stopped to watch the wildlife for an hour (or 4), or you've delegated a day to enjoy yourself in your campsite or lodge.
 These are when the special moments happen.
 They don't happen when you're desperately trying to reach camp before nightfall, knowing you have to set off first thing in the morning; meaning you completely miss your destination.
 This brings us on to our next point.